 We are very eager for you to stand shoulder to shoulder with us and help us respond to the needs of people who, without supplies of medicine, food and the most basic of products, will not survive the coming months.

 What is most needed, of course, is medication.
 Buying what is still available in the country forces Elias to raise about $4-5,000 a month.
 This is difficult, because those who used to help him with donations are now asking for help themselves.
-We now know for sure that the next factory of GOOD must be built right here.
-We sent Dr Elias a message that we will not abandon him, and we are going to fight together with him to ensure the basic needs of those in his care.
+We had no doubt that the next factory of GOOD had to be established right here.
+We sent Dr Elias a message that we are going to fight together with him to ensure the basic needs of those in his care.